 1732 - (April 19) The first known concert in Charles Town is performed by John Salter, organist of St. Philip's Anglican Church.

 1733 - (Jan.
 13) James Oglethorpe and the first settlers for Georgia arrive in Charles Town harbor on the Anne.
-Savannah is founded soon.
+Savannah is founded soon thereafter.

-1734 - (Feb 2) After the death of its first editor, The South Carolina Gazette resumes publication under Lewis Timothy, who is backed by Ben Franklin.
+1734 - (Feb 2) After the death of its first editor, the South Carolina Gazette resumes publication under Lewis Timothy, who is backed by Benjamin Franklin of Pennsylvania.

 1735 - (Feb 18) The first public presentation of an opera in the colonies is performed at Broad and Church.